 Here in NI, it feels like it’s such a rare occasion for us to get ‘good weather’, so when we do get to see the sunshine, either at home in NI or when we travel, there is no doubt getting out into the sunshine always feels great.

 Generally the paler your skin the more likely you are to get sunburnt and the higher the risk of skin cancer.
-That’s not to say if you have naturally dark skin you won’t get skin cancer your just at less likely.
+That’s not to say if you have naturally dark skin you won’t get skin cancer, you’re just less likely.
 Remember you should never let your skin burn in the sun regardless of skin type.

 Make sure your sun cream is not past its expiry date - once a sun cream expires, it loses its strength and becomes less effective at blocking out UV rays.

-According to Cancer Research UK “people who start using sunbeds before the age of 35 have a 75 per cent increased risk of malignant melanoma, the most serious form of skin cancer.”
+According to Department of Health for Northern Ireland “people who start using sunbeds before the age of 35 have a 75 per cent increased risk of malignant melanoma, the most serious form of skin cancer.”

 Self-check your skin once a month and be aware of signs and symptoms of skin cancer.